TalDerei/ZKDrop/README.md

 Credit to A16Z (https://github.com/a16z/zkp-merkle-airdrop-contracts).
 This application modifies the A16Z core repo by incorperating proxy patterns to smart contracts and adding a lottery system, implementing ERC-721 (in addition to ERC-20) private airdrops, and interactive NextJS UI.

-The circuits (withdraw.circom and merkleTree.circom) are referenced from and build on a simplified version of the Tornado Cash: https://github.com/chnejohnson/simple-tornado
+The circuit.circom circuit is referenced from and builds on a simplified version of the Tornado Cash: https://github.com/chnejohnson/simple-tornado